Pannonian Steppe

-The Pannonian Steppe is a variety of grassland ecosystems found in modern-day Hungary, Romania and Slovakia.
-It forms the westernmost part of the Great Eurasian Steppe.
+The Pannonian Steppe, or Peri-Carpathian Steppe, refers to a collection of grassland ecosystems encompassing most of Hungary, and parts of Romania, Bulgaria, Serbia, Slovakia and Austria.
+It forms the westernmost part of the Eurasian Steppe.

 Geography

 The Pannonian Steppe is part of the Eurasian Steppe.
 Its climate is continental.

 The part of the Pannonian Steppe in Hungary is a grassland biome on the Great Hungarian Plain (Alföld) around the River Tisza in the eastern part of Hungary as well as on the western part of the country.
 The landscape has been widely cultivated and the original landscape is now found only in a few places, for example in Hortobágy National Park.

 The characteristic landscape is composed of treeless plains, saline steppes and salt lakes, and includes scattered sand dunes, low, wet forests and freshwater marshes along the floodplains of the ancient rivers.
 About three hundred species of birds can be found here.

 The Čenkovská steppe near Mužla is the only steppe national nature reserve in Slovakia.
 The protected area declared in 1951 covers a total of 83 hectares.